 In 2008 Scotland, specifically Chief Medical Officer Sir Harry Burns, adopted salutogenesis as national public health policy.
 Burns helped Scotland conceptualize health improvement differently, being aware that the small gains that resulted from a range of interventions can add up to produce significant overall improvements.
 Much of these interventions were and are aimed at empowering the populace through engagement with their own health outcomes.

 Engagement creates agency and self-efficacy.
 Self-efficacy is defined as the extent or strength one believes in their own ability to complete tasks and reach goals.
 The more a person believes their actions will help their situation, the more likely they are to try.
 The key is to “get the ball rolling” by nudging activity and engagement – personally, socially and civically.
 The more a person does, the more they’re likely to do.
 And the more they do, the more they feel what they’re doing is helping … creating a cascade of positive results and well-being.
-In other words – well-being can be learned.

 Well-being, Hope and Role of Community

 What if engagement and well-being was how a community measured itself, not obtuse economic activity often distorted through the one-dimensional filter of irrelevant statistics.
-What if we fixated on what we “could,” rather than what we “can’t.”
+What if we fixated on what we “could,” rather than what we “can’t”.
 And what if getting up in the morning was a chance to nurture our hope … and engage with other to help them do the same.

 “A person is a person through other people” strikes an affirmation of one’s humanity through recognition of an ‘other’ in his or her uniqueness and difference.
 It is a demand for a creative intersubjective formation in which the ‘other’ becomes a mirror (but only a mirror) for my subjectivity.
 This idealism suggests to us that humanity is not embedded in my person solely as an individual; my humanity is co-substantively bestowed upon the other and me.
 Humanity is a quality we owe to each other.
 We create each other and need to sustain this otherness creation.
 And if we belong to each other, we participate in our creations: we are because you are, and since you are, definitely I am.
 The ‘I am’ is not a rigid subject, but a dynamic self-constitution dependent on this otherness creation of relation and distance”. (on Ubuntu Philosophy Michael Onyebuchi Eze)

 In the United States we’ve elected a president who ran on a platform that he would make things different, that he was the only one who fix all our problems.
-He would wield his magic wand and shake his fist and all us minions scraping for crumbs on the street below would be lifted up set on out way to prosperity.
+He would wield his magic wand and shake his fist and all us minions scraping for crumbs on the street below would be lifted up set on the way to prosperity.
 It doesn’t work that way no matter who says whatever they say.
 The government isn’t a replacement for personal responsibility and legislation isn’t a replacement for engaging with each other and experiencing each others worlds.